Table of Contents

 Best Practices for PHP Integration

-To ensure a smooth and efficient integration with the PHP SDK, adhere to the following best practices:
+To ensure a smooth and efficient integration with the PHP SDK, adhere to the following best practices — especially helpful when building a php currency converter api or broader currency conversion api php workflow:

 - Cache API responses when appropriate to minimize redundant API calls and enhance performance.